inferno986return/project-libitina/README.md

 You can run `projectlibitina.py` in IDLE, Thonny or GNU Bash using `python3 projectlibitina.py`.

-If you are in-need of a quick read refer to `projectlibitina.md`, which has the site's text in MarkDown format.
+If you are in-need of a quick read refer to `projectlibitina.txt`, which has the site's text in plain-text format.

 ## Licensing
 Entire project is copyright Dan Salvato and his company Team Salvato.
 My code is Creative Commons 0 (CC0).